gpeddle/jobhunt-api/docs/step01-analysis/index.md

   - Can the text of a question be edited, after the answer is provided?
 What would this mean?
   - Should questions be expanded to allow True/False, Multiple-choice, or Short-answer?
 - The **Question** entity has a mismatch between expected JSON and the more likely field name *Text* - Ie. the entity could have **Question.Text** and **Question.Answer** as more natural field names, avoiding the odd **Question.Question** that the JSON suggests.
 This example works around the problem by mapping the name during loading.
+- The JSON  entity has a naming mismatch which causes confusion - The field *Questions* is really a list of *Answers*, and there is a collision between the potential class name **Answer** and the JSON field *Answer*.
+This example respects the JSON specification and works around the problem by modeling **JobApplicationAnswer**, but there is obvious room for improvement here.